I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_buildpagingbuffer_transfervirtual.md

 ## Members

+`hAllocation`

+Kernel mode driver handle of the transferred allocation content.
+The handle is returned from <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_createallocation.md">DxgkDdiCreateAllocation</a>.
+The allocation properties are needed to perform special transfers (as swizzle, de-swizzle, etc.).

 `AllocationOffsetInBytes`

 The offset in bytes from the start of the allocation being transferred.
 The offset should not be added to <b>SourceVirtualAddress</b> or <b>DesinationVirtualAddress</b>.

-`DestinationPageTable`
+`TransferSizeInBytes`

+The number of bytes to transfer.

+`SourceVirtualAddress`

-The GPU virtual address of the page table that  is used to map the <b>DestinationVirtualAddress</b> address.
-The address is valid only when the <b>DXGK_GPUMMUCAPS.LegacyBehaviors.SourcePageTableVaInTransfer</b> cap is set.
+The virtual address of the source in the context of the paging process.

 `DestinationVirtualAddress`

 The virtual address of the destination in the context of the paging process.

-`Flags`

-The <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_transfervirtualflags.md">DXGK_TRANSFERVIRTUALFLAGS</a> structure describing the operation.

-`hAllocation`

-Kernel mode driver handle of the transferred allocation content.
-The handle is returned from <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_createallocation.md">DxgkDdiCreateAllocation</a>.
-The allocation properties are needed to perform special transfers (as swizzle, de-swizzle, etc.).

 `SourcePageTable`